Research is an excellent way to deepen your knowledge and can prepare you for a career as a professional economist.

 - “Historical events and Prussian bond prices, 1808-1830," Maile Kawasaki (Mentor: Kirsten Wandschneider)

 As evidenced by the above topics, Oxy economics majors study a wide range of issues.
-To learn more about current questions that professional economists are working to answer, check out the Research Highlights from the American Economic Association.
+To learn more about current questions that professional economists are working to answer, check out the Research Highlights from the American Economic Association or follow the AEA Journals Twitter Feed.

 If you are interested in pursuing research, consult your advisor or a professor who specializes in your field of interest about research opportunities.
 In addition, consider the following sources of funding: